1 Introduction

 Stylesheets are required to use the root element

-attribute contains a version number to
+The version attribute contains a version number to

 distinguish language versions; this attribute is mandatory and its